MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/7-integrate-azure-monitor.md

 ## What is Azure Monitor for containers?

-Azure Monitor for containers is extends Azure Monitor to enable monitoring the state of nodes, pools, and containers running on:
+Azure Monitor for containers extends Azure Monitor to enable monitoring the state of nodes, pools, and containers running on:

 - Managed Kubernetes clusters hosted on AKS
 - Self-managed Kubernetes clusters hosted on Azure using AKS Engine